Building community through clay

 When to make a brick

-The brick factory has launched!
+The brick factory is in full swing!
 Open days and hours are announced two or three weeks in advance on a rolling basis.
 They're also posted on the side of the factory building in front of the jail.
 Look for the little white house.

 Upcoming dates include: